-Together, the April 2024 Offering and the July 2024 Offering provided ReconAfrica with sufficient funds to drill the Naingopo well, however, total costs were higher than originally anticipated due to delays caused by slower drilling rates in the deeper section of the Mulden formation, tight hole conditions while setting casing, and delays procuring replacement parts for the drilling rig.
-The Company will require additional financing over and above the April 2024 Offering and July 2024 Offering in order to meet its longer-term business objectives, including drilling operations for Prospect I and all planned seismic activities.
+Together, these two offerings provided ReconAfrica with sufficient funds to drill the Naingopo well, however, total costs were higher than originally anticipated due to delays caused by slower drilling rates in the deeper section of the Mulden formation, tight hole conditions while setting casing, and delays procuring replacement parts for the drilling rig.
+The Company will require additional financing over and above available capital in order to meet its longer-term business objectives, including drilling operations for Prospect I and all planned seismic activities.
 This may include debt or equity financing and there can be no assurances that such financing sources will be available as and when needed.
 If the Company is successful in achieving commerciality it may receive additional funds from BW Energy as outlined in the "Funding of Capital Commitments" section of this MD&A.